 All internationally-registered nurses who meet the English language requirements and provide the correct documentation will be considered for entry into this programme.
 However, acceptance is dependent on the availability of places in the requested intake.
-Preference is given to nurses with higher IELTS scores and degree preparation.
+Preference is given to nurses with higher IELTS/OET scores and relevant clinical experience.
 There are a maximum number of applicants accepted, per intake.
 Once each intake has been filled, qualified applicants will be placed on a waitlist and notified of their status.

 You will be required to pay a compulsory insurance fee of approximately NZD $162 and an administration fee of approximately NZD $300.
 If you choose the homestay option, you will have to pay an additional NZD $1,000.
 You are also responsible for all additional costs related to the clinical courses/placement such as accommodation, transport, uniforms and meals.